Home

 BATTERY REPLACEMENT KIT FOR BOLEX P-1, 2, & 3 CAMERA

 Original Bolex light meter batteries are no longer for sale as they contained mercury.
-There are replacement batteries available.
-One such battery, a Silver Cell, #357, is included with the sale of our P-1, 2 or 3 camera battery kit.
-As it is a different size, a custom made adapter is necessary.
+There are several replacement batteries available.
+As batteries are a different sizes, a custom made adapter is necessary.
+The BolexRepair "BATTERY REPLACEMENT KIT" has the proper length spacer.
+Abbreviated instructions follow:

 DO NOT INSERT BATTERY FIRST!

 The camera's battery holder is located on the right side of the camera case at the top right corner.
 The cover plate unscrews counter-clockwise.
 The adapter is a "slug" of machined aluminum with insulation all around except for the ends.
 Insert the slug first, then the battery.
 Direction of the slug does not matter.
-Its only purpose is to take up the difference in length between the original and replacement batteries.

 DO NOT INSERT BATTERY FIRST!